-Heartworm and Parasite Prevention and Treatment for Pets
+Parasite & Heartworm Prevention and Treatment for Pets

-Preventative care is critical to ensuring dogs and cats lead happy, healthy lives.
+Parasites are more than just a nuisance, they can cause serious, sometimes fatal, illness in your pet and also affect your family’s quality of life.
 Annual pet wellness exams help us assess your pet’s health status and establish baseline assessments for future use when your pet becomes ill.
 More often than not, your cat or dog may not even present any signs of illness.

 Heartworm and parasite prevention in both cats and dogs is a year-round effort.
-Controlling fleas, ticks, heartworms, and other dangerous parasites is a challenge, especially in the southern United States.
-Prevention keeps your pets safe and comfortable.
-Parasites are not merely a nuisance: some may cause serious illness in pets AND humans.
-Parasites can even be fatal.
+Controlling fleas, ticks, heartworms, and other dangerous parasites is a challenge, but with good prevention, you can keep your pets safe and comfortable.

 Most Common Parasites in Pets:

-- Intestinal Parasites – Hookworms, roundworms, tapeworms, and whipworms are the most common intestinal parasites.
+Intestinal Parasites– Hookworms, roundworms, tapeworms, and whipworms are the most common intestinal parasites.
 Left untreated, these parasites cause vomiting, diarrhea, weakness and weight loss; intestinal parasites can also be transferred to humans through feces.
+These parasites can be diagnosed by a fecal screening and an appropriate deworming schedule.
+It is recommended to perform a fecal screen every 6 to 12 months, depending on the lifestyle of your pet.

-- External Parasites (Fleas, ticks, and mites) – Typically, fleas do not cause extensive damage but they are a nuisance for both pets and owners; ticks are known carriers of Lyme Disease, and pets that spend time outdoors should be checked often.
-Mites can cause infections in the ear from scratching; mange mites may cause scabies or mange and left untreated, may compromise your pet’s immune system.
+Mites can cause infections in the ear from scratching.
+Mange mites may cause scabies or mange and left untreated, they may compromise your pet’s immune system.
 Mites can easily transfer between animals, so prevention and treatment is important.